Delphes1980/holbertonschool-printf/README.md

 The program can be compiled using gcc as follows:

-gcc -Wall -Werror -Wextra -pedantic *.c -o printf
+$ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format *.c

 ## **Usage :**